COVID-19 Message Updated: 13th JanMail Order Customers:

 are delivering the vast majority of orders on time according to our data, but is experiencing higher levels of staff absences, so there may some local delays. *

 We will be working normally and have a large warehouse full of parts that will help keep your car on the road.
-However, we are beginning to see supply delays from factory lockdowns around the world.Workshop Customers:
+However, we are seeing some supply delays from factory lockdowns around the world.Workshop Customers:

 Following government guidance, we are open as usual.
 Taking your vehicle to a garage for repairs is a permitted activity (safety) as long as you observe the social distancing rules.
 We have strict social distancing processes internally and disinfect daily (not least because we have staff in vulnerable groups).
 In the circumstances, we have had to close our waiting room.
 Our mechanics wear gloves at all times and we will disinfect your vehicle with our Zaflora sprays on handing back to you.
 We would respectfully ask you to show our staff the same courtesy.
 We also have full amount contactless payment systems. *

-MOTs due for renewal from 30th March to 31st July will be extended for six months.
-However, you are still legally obliged to keep your vehicle in a safe and roadworthy condition, so if you need to use your car in this period, it is still strongly recommended to get one done.
+MOTs due for renewal from 30th March to 31st July 2020 were be extended for six months.
+There have been no MOT extensions since then.
+After the first lock-down, the massive pent-up demand for MOTs overwhelmed supply so even if you don't need to use your car in this current lock-down, it is still strongly recommended to get one done should your vehicle be needed at short notice.

 How To...
 Fix Wind Noise Issues on GTV/Spiders